vukrosic/learn-tiny-recursive-models/ARTICLE.md

 These vectors will represent the meaning of a "wall" or "end point".

+I recommend you remind yourself what vector embeddings (in LLMs, of words, tokens, etc) are by searching it on YouTube or talking to an AI chatbot.

 *   An **Embedding Layer** is like a dictionary.
-*   **Input:** A token (e.g., the number `1` for "wall").
+*   It contains vector embeddings for each of our numbers.
+*   `1`: `[0.3, -1.2, 0.7, 0.0, 1.5, -0.4, 0.9, 2.3]`  ←  Example vector embedding for "wall"
 *   **Output:** A long list of numbers called a **vector**.
 This vector represents the *meaning* of "wall" in a way the network can understand.
-The network itself choose (learned) numbers within this vector during the training so it can understand it.
+The network itself choose (learned) numbers within this vector during the training so it can "understand" it.

 After this step, our input maze is no longer a list of simple numbers.
-It's a list of vectors, where each vector is a rich description of what's in that spot.
-For our 3x3 example, if we use a vector of size 8 for each token, our input becomes:
+It's a list of vectors.
+For our 3x3 maze, if we use a vector of size 8 for each token, our input becomes:

-*   `x_embedded`: A `9x8` matrix of vectors representing the maze.
+*   `x`: A `9x8` matrix of vectors representing the maze.

 This rich representation is what we feed to the main model.